nycjay/ai-commit-msg/README.md

 - Custom context (`ai-commit-msg --context 8`): Specify exact number of lines

 Including more context can help the AI better understand the purpose and impact of your changes, especially for small modifications to complex code.

+### Verbosity Levels

+The tool supports multiple verbosity levels to provide more detailed information during operation:

+- **Silent (default)**: Only shows essential output and prompts
+- **Level 1** (`-v`): Shows basic operation logs, including file counts and timing
+- **Level 2** (`-vv`): Shows more detailed logs with intermediate steps, file statistics, and branch information
+- **Level 3** (`-vvv`): Shows debug-level information including the full prompts sent to the AI and detailed API responses

+Use higher verbosity levels when:
+- Troubleshooting issues with the tool
+- Understanding exactly what data is being sent to the AI
+- Diagnosing problems with API responses
+- Seeing detailed information about your git repository and changes

 ### Examples